Chronology of the universe: Nucleosynthesis of light elements

-Between about 2 and 20 minutes after the Big Bang, the temperature and pressure of the universe allowed nuclear fusion to occur, giving rise to nuclei of a few light elements beyond hydrogen ("Big Bang nucleosynthesis").
-About 25% of the protons, and all the neutrons fuse to form deuterium, a hydrogen isotope, and most of the deuterium quickly fuses to form helium-4.
+Between about 2 and 20 minutes after the Big Bang nuclear fusion reactions convert a 1:7 mixture of neutrons and protons in to a mix of protons, deuterium (a proton fused with a neutron), 3He, 4He, with trace amounts of 7Li and 7Be.
+These reactions end when the temperature falls below the 0.07MeV needed for nuclear fusion.
+The final mixture depends upon the reaction rates, the temperature, and the density of the components.
+The reaction rates can be measured in nuclear physics laboratories while the temperature and densities can be calculated from models of the expansion of the universe.

-Atomic nuclei will easily unbind (break apart) above a certain temperature, related to their binding energy.
-From about 2 minutes, the falling temperature means that deuterium no longer unbinds, and is stable, and starting from about 3 minutes, helium and other elements formed by the fusion of deuterium also no longer unbind and are stable.
+About 25% of the protons, and all the neutrons fuse to form deuterium, a hydrogen isotope, and almost all of the deuterium quickly fuses to form helium-4.
+Helium-4 has much higher binding energy than nuclei with 5 to 8 nucleons so only trace amounts of those nuclei are created.

-The short duration and falling temperature means that only the simplest and fastest fusion processes can occur.
-Only tiny amounts of nuclei beyond helium are formed, because nucleosynthesis of heavier elements is difficult and requires thousands of years even in stars.
-Small amounts of tritium (another hydrogen isotope) and beryllium-7 and -8 are formed, but these are unstable and are quickly lost again.
-A small amount of deuterium is left unfused because of the very short duration.
+Heavier nuclei produced in stars do not appear because they require the combination of three Helium-4 nuclei and the density of Helium-4 is too low for many three way collisions to occur before the expansion cools the universe below the fusion temperature.

-Therefore, the only stable nuclides created by the end of Big Bang nucleosynthesis are protium (single proton/hydrogen nucleus), deuterium, helium-3, helium-4, and lithium-7.
-By mass, the resulting matter is about 75% hydrogen nuclei, 25% helium nuclei, and perhaps 10−10 by mass of lithium-7.
-The next most common stable isotopes produced are lithium-6, beryllium-9, boron-11, carbon, nitrogen and oxygen ("CNO"), but these have predicted abundances of between 5 and 30 parts in 1015 by mass, making them essentially undetectable and negligible.
+Small amounts of tritium (another hydrogen isotope) and beryllium-7 and -8 are formed, but these are unstable and are quickly decay.
+A small amount of deuterium is left unfused.

 The amounts of each light element in the early universe can be estimated from old galaxies, and is strong evidence for the Big Bang.
-For example, the Big Bang should produce about 1 neutron for every 7 protons, allowing for 25% of all nucleons to be fused into helium-4 (2 protons and 2 neutrons out of every 16 nucleons), and this is the amount we find today, and far more than can be easily explained by other processes.
+For example, the Big Bang should produce about 1 neutron for every 7 protons, allowing for 25% of all nucleons to be fused into helium-4 (2 protons and 2 neutrons out of every 16 nucleons), and this is the amount we find today, and far more than can be explained by production in stars.
 Similarly, deuterium fuses extremely easily; any alternative explanation must also explain how conditions existed for deuterium to form, but also left some of that deuterium unfused and not immediately fused again into helium.
 Any alternative must also explain the proportions of the various light elements and their isotopes.
-A few isotopes, such as lithium-7, were found to be present in amounts that differed from theory, but over time, these differences have been resolved by better observations.
+A few isotopes, such as lithium-7, were found to be present in amounts that differed from theory.